PRWeek

 PRWeek is a trade magazine and news website for the public relations and wider communications industry.
 It is published by Haymarket Media Group.

 History

 PRWeek was originally launched as a private venture in 1984 and was acquired by the larger publishing company, Haymarket Media Group, in 1988.
 The original UK edition was founded by Geoffrey Lace and Lord Chadlington in the 1980s.
 PRWeek was later sold to Lace's former employers, Haymarket, the publishing group founded by Lord Heseltine, a cabinet minister in the governments of Margaret Thatcher and John Major.
 A US edition of the publication launched in 1998.

 In 2009, PRWeek US changed from a weekly to a monthly publication due to declining print advertising and a shift to online readership.
 Despite the reduced frequency, the magazine kept its name for brand recognition.
 The new format featured longer articles and introduced a paid subscription model for online content, while maintaining the same annual price.
-In 2013, the UK print edition of PRWeek changed from a weekly to a monthly edition.
+In 2013, the UK print edition of PRWeek also changed from a weekly to a monthly edition.